TAXIS Pharmaceuticals is researching new classes of anti-resistance agents that employ novel mechanisms of action.

 Efflux Pump Inhibitors

-Our novel EPIs distinguish themselves by their significant potential as first-in-class combination therapies against Hospital-Acquired Pneumonia (HAP) and Ventilator-Associated Pneumonia (VAP) due to the following salient features:
+Our novel EPIs stand out as promising first-in-class combination therapies for Hospital-Acquired Pneumonia (HAP) and Ventilator-Associated Pneumonia (VAP) due to several key features:

 Dihydrofolate Reductase Inhibitors (DHFRIs)